tomiGoljevscek/Oxide.Docs/source/includes/rust/hooks_player.md

     print "CanEquipItem works!"
 ```

- * Called when a player attempts to equip an item
+ * Called when the player attempts to equip an item
  * Returning true overrides default behavior

 ## CanLootPlayer